amitxv/limit-nvpstate/README.md

 # limit-nvpstate

-Limit P-States on NVIDIA GPUs when a user-defined list of processes are not running to forcefully reduce power consumption while idling
+Limit P-States on NVIDIA GPUs when a user-defined list of processes are NOT running to reduce power consumption

 Contact: <https://twitter.com/amitxv>